TinDang97/DPS_Util/README.md

 - TurboJPEG (https://github.com/lilohuang/PyTurboJPEG)
 - FFmpeg(https://github.com/kkroening/ffmpeg-python)

 To: improve read & write (image, video) IO speed.
-Faster than 2.6x OpenCV IO
+- Faster than OpenCV:
+  - 2-6x in JPEG
+  - 1.1x with others.

 - Added some function which used frequently.
 - More info: find in dpsutil.media